LuizZak/SwiftSyntaxSearch/README.md

 // let global = 3
 ```

-Removal occurs on the first ancestor of a matching node that is of type `SyntaxCollection`.
+Removal occurs on the first ancestor of a matching node that is of type `SyntaxCollection` and where the removal of a node would result in a syntax tree that is not incomplete.
+The result might still not be syntactically or semantically correct, however.

 The list of such collections that are recognized is available in `Sources/SwiftSyntaxSearch/Rewriter/Ext/Syntax+Collection.swift`.

 ### Creating search terms